ajaysamgir/BookAndCoffee/site/content/books/_index.md

      Reading give us someplace to go when we have to stay where we are.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Books from our store
+  heading: Books from our store address
   description: >-
-    Here is link of books we have given, you can order online from click to link or visit to the Store from Bellow address:
     Phone - 9876543210
     Store - Books with Coffee
     Street - ABC Downtown, Shop No. 333